percy/cli/packages/cli-command/README.md

 the first provided command-line argument that is not a flag or subcommand.
 By default, positional args are optional, but can be configured to be required or have default values.

-- `name` — The arg name shown in help output and camelcase.
+- `name` — The arg name shown in help output.
 - `required` — Indicate that this flag is required, which causes an error when not provided.
 - `default` — The arg's default value when not provided.
 - `parse` — A function used to parse the provided argument.